Huge repatriation effort spells end to travel company's storied history

 The trip was organized at the same time as the development of the railway across Britain.
 And in 1855, Cook branched out on his first European tour in which travelers visited Antwerp, Brussels, Cologne, Heidelberg, Strasbourg and finally Paris for the International Exhibition.

-The U.K. Civil Aviation Authority — the country's aviation regulator — said some 600,000 customers had had their vacations cancelled.
-Many of the vacationers were on Greek islands or in mainland Spain, according to the aviation authority, while some were further afield in the Caribbean or North Africa.
+The CAA — the country's aviation regulator — said many of the vacationers were on Greek islands or in mainland Spain, while some were further afield in the Caribbean or North Africa.

 The British repatriation effort is due to last until Oct.
 6 with more than 1,000 flights planned to bring people home.

-Many credit Cook with inventing modern tourism and allowing working and middle class people to explore Europe and the Middle East — a past-time that had before been reserved for the upper classes.
+Many credit Cook with inventing modern tourism and allowing working and middle class people to explore Europe and the Middle East — a pastime that had before been reserved for the upper classes.

 The company was given a boost in 1851 when the Great Exhibition was held in London, showcasing the world's first international display of design and manufacturing.

-"It was the first time that most people in Britain are starting to benefit from the industrial revolution," said Daunton.
+"It was the first time that most people in Britain are starting to benefit from the industrial revolution," Daunton said.
 "People had the ability to have a stake in the benefits of industry rather than just being cheap labor."

 But while an innovator credited with introducing the precursor to travelers checks in 1874 and a pioneer of the package tours, fast forward around 150 years and the company has struggled to cope with the rise of online booking sites and shifting travel habits.